-- Section 1 Summary (page 35) - Section 2 Analysis of 2015 Executive Compensation Based on Compensation Objectives (page 40) - Section 3 Executive Compensation Process and Considerations (page 49) - Section 4 Elements of Executive Compensation (page 54)
+- Section 1 Summary (page 35) - Section 2 Analysis of 2015 Executive Compensation Based on Compensation Objectives (page 40)

 Section 1 - Summary

 2015 Performance Overview

 We are a fully integrated biopharmaceutical company that discovers, invents, develops, manufactures, and commercializes medicines for the treatment of serious medical conditions.
 We commercialize medicines for eye diseases, high LDL cholesterol, and a rare inflammatory condition and have product candidates in development in other areas of high unmet medical need, including oncology, rheumatoid arthritis, asthma, atopic dermatitis, pain, and infectious diseases.
 For more information about our business, please see Part I, Item 1.
 "Business" and Part II, Item 7.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations" of our 2015 Annual Report.